 It’s true that we want what’s best for our patients, this is why we’re also trying to educate those who are surrounding our patients, like their family members and their friends.

-Taylor Recovery is a drug and alcohol rehabilitation facility located in the heart of Houston, Texas.
+Taylor Recovery is a drug and alcohol rehab facility located in the heart of Houston, Texas.
 We have a team of doctors and certified medical professionals who are ready to help and guide you as you go through your journey towards addiction recovery.

 So why don’t you reach out to our team at Taylor Recovery if you know that your loved one is going through a drug or alcohol addiction?
-Sending them to a rehabilitation facility might not be your first choice, but it is the best choice there is.
+Sending them to a rehab facility might not be your first choice, but it is the best choice there is.

 Give us a call at Taylor Recovery to know more about the treatments and therapies we offer in Houston, Texas.